roman-milk/roman-milk.github.io/mom-trained-by-dauhgter.md

+===

- ****** Mommy: Becoming My Daughter's Slut ****** bysilkstockingslover© MsAnn: She leaned in and kissed me.
+MsAnn: She leaned in and kissed me.
 Next thing you know we were taking our clothes off and exploring each other with our hands.
 I laid her down and started kissing her from her head to her toes.

  Evesub: Mmmmmmmmmm